ZixuanLu24/ACC102--WRDS-SEC-EDGAR-Financial-Product/README.md

    *Holistic Risk-Adjusted Assessment: The platform successfully demonstrates that evaluating asset performance requires a synthesis of cumulative returns, rolling volatility, and maximum drawdown, rather than looking at isolated metrics.
    *Qualitative Edge: Automated text-mining of SEC filings (MD&A and CEO quotes) provides critical qualitative context to purely quantitative metrics, offering a complete picture of corporate health.
    *Valuation Disparities: The interactive DCF module frequently reveals actionable disparities between a stock's current trading price and its intrinsic value based on fundamental operating cash flows.
+   Market Comparison Analysis: The benchmarking module enables direct performance comparison between target companies and broad market indices (e.g., SPY for S&P 500, QQQ for Nasdaq 100).
+By combining interactive cumulative return charts and risk‑return scatter plots, it accurately calculates Alpha, Beta, and Tracking Error, allowing users to objectively identify whether a company outperforms or underperforms the overall market.

 ## 5. How to Run (Local Deployment)